a-Little-Design/hello/cloud/app/src/main/res/values/Privacy-Policy.md

 #  Little Design🎨
-A App was developed by our developer.
+The App was developed by our developer.
 The developer's name that "a Little Design" or "Little Design".

 #
 ---